turingschool/front-end-curriculum/lessons/module-1/array-prototypes.md

 ## Gallery Walk

-In your new group of 3, make an anchor chart for your assigned array prototype!
+In your new group of 3, make a poster for your assigned array prototype!
 It should include:
 - Name of method
 - What it does (in plain English)
 - Does it mutate the original array?
 - What does it return
-- Optional: Syntax examples, use-case examples.
+- _Optional: Syntax examples, use-case examples._

-After all anchor charts are made, we will do a "Gallery Walk" - walk around the room and look at each others posters and make sure notes are accurate.
+After all poster are made, we will do a "Gallery Walk" - walk around the room and look at each others posters and make sure notes are accurate.
 If you aren't 100% of something you are about to write on your poster - totally ok to ask an instructor!
 We do want to make sure these provide accurate info for your classmates.

 ## Wrap Up